 Variations on the Weight Watchers pumpkin fluff theme

 I bet all those flavors would go well with pumpkin purée and pumpkin pie spice!

 Pumpkin mousse pie: whip up a batch of Weight Watchers pumpkin fluff, fill a premade graham cracker pie crust with it, and freeze the pie for few hours.
 When you're ready to eat, leave the pie out for a while so it softens up enough to cut.

 You'll have to add more calories for the graham cracker crust of course.
 And you'll have to eyeball what you think is 1 cup of pumpkin mousse.

 If you’re gluten free, I recommend serving the pumpkin fluff in a Mi-Dell graham crust.

-This alternative pumpkin mousse recipe is dairy free, sugar free, and gluten free, but higher in calories unfortunately.
-But it's still delicious!
+This alternative pumpkin mousse recipe is dairy free, sugar free, and gluten free, but higher in calories due to the coconut cream.
+However, it's still delicious!

 - 2 small packages of Vanilla Jell-O Sugar Free-Fat Free Instant Pudding and Pie Filling

 - 2 cups no-fat (skim) milk or milk alternative